-Primarily, patients may feel a dull ache in the heel.
-This might be present in the afternoons, or after they have been on their feet for long periods.
-At this stage there may be some pulling in the Plantar Fascia, which can feel like tightness in the arch of the foot.
+Initially, these heel pain patients may feel a dull ache in the base of the heel.
+There may be an awareness of a problem in the afternoons, or after they have been weight bearing for long periods of time.
+It is possible that they feel some pulling in the Plantar Fascia, which they describe as a tightness in the arch or the sole of the foot.

-The common symptom that patients report is the feeling of a pebble in the shoe or a small stone bruise.
-People with mild Plantar Fasciitis often mention that they felt like they had stepped on a stone.
-In these early stages of the condition, Plantar Fasciitis does not always cause heel pain throughout the day.
-It can be sporadic and asymptomatic for a day or two before returning.
+As sports podiatrists, the typical symptoms that we hear, in these early stages, are the feeling of a pebble in the shoe or a stone bruise sensation.
+Patients with mild Plantar Fasciitis sometimes inform us that they felt like they had stepped on a small pebble or stone.
+In these early stages that we describe above, the Plantar Fasciitis will not always induce heel pain throughout the day time.
+The symptoms may only be present in the morning when getting out of bed and can be very sporadic.
+Some patients are asymptomatic for a day or two only to find the pain returning.

 In the early stages of Plantar Fasciitis there can also be some heel pain in the morning when the foot hits the floor, but this is usually mild and is often little more than a feeling of tightness.

-Plantar Fasciitis affects men and women both, but there is often a trend in the age of the patients that we see.
-People younger than 30 years of age rarely develop the condition, and the majority of patients with Plantar Fasciitis are in there 40’s, 50’s and 60’s.
-Men and women who haven’t exercised for a while and who decide to get fit, and often those who join boot camp, will commonly develop Plantar Fasciitis.
+Plantar Fasciitis can affect men and women equally, but there is a trend in terms of the age of the patients that we treat.
+Fewer people younger than 30 years of age develop the condition, and the majority of patients with Plantar Fasciitis are over 60.
+In between those ages there are a large percentage of male and female patient’s in their 40’s and 50’s.